 Our College is well regarded for its sporting prowess and students regularly triumph in multiple disciplines.
-There are many opportunities to take part in sports, either for fun or on a competitive level.
-Being involved in a sport not only develops a sense of camaraderie and enhances your team-working skills but also keeps you fit and healthy.
-You will have a very warm welcome at the following clubs and teams:
+There are many opportunities to take part insports, either for fun or on a competitive level.
+Being involved in a sport not only develops a sense of camaraderie and enhances your team-working skills butalso keeps you fit and healthy.
+You will have a very warm welcome at a range of clubs and teams which run according to the interests of students.